-Note how the model is automatically converted from MPS or MPI format to native LINGO format.
-Should you wish to save the file again using MPS format rather than LINGO format, you may use the File|Export File|MPS Format... command.
+Note how the model is automatically converted from MPS, MPI or LP format to native LINGO format.
+Should you wish to save the file again using either MPS or MPI format rather than LINGO format, you must use the File|Export File|MPS Format... command.

-Note: The MPS and MPI file formats are intended primarily for exporting models to other applications or platforms.
-The MPS format is purely scalar in nature-all set-based information is lost upon converting a LINGO model to either MPS or MPI format.
+Note: The MPS, MPI and LP file formats are intended primarily for exporting (importing) models to (from) other applications or platforms.
+These file formats are purely scalar in nature-all set-based information is lost upon saving a LINGO model in either MPS or MPI format (LINGO does not currently write LP format files).
 Thus, when saving copies of a model on your own machine, you should always use the File|Save command in order to save models in a native LINGO format (LG4 or LNG) in order to preserve your model in its entirety.

-When it comes to acceptable constraint and variable names, the MPS and MPI formats are less restrictive than LINGO.
+When it comes to acceptable constraint and variable names, the MPS, MPI and LP formats are less restrictive than LINGO.
 To compensate for this fact, LINGO attempts to patch names when reading a file, so that all the incoming names are compatible with its syntax.
 LINGO does this by substituting an underscore for any character in a name that is not admissible.
 In most cases, this will work out OK.
 However, there is a chance for name collisions where two or more names get mapped into one.
-For instance, the variable names X.1 and X%1 would both get mapped into the single LINGO name X\1.
+For instance, the variable names X. I and X%1 would both get mapped into the single LINGO name X_1 .
 Of course, situations such as this entirely alter the structure of the model, rendering it incorrect.
 However, you will be warned whenever LINGO has to patch a name with the following error message: